MLRadfys/Deep-Learning-Dose-Prediction/README.md

 To find a similiar dose distribution from the DB for a particular test patient, run the ``dose_search.py`` script using the console: <br>
 ``python3 dose_search.py -id subjectID``

 For accelerated computation of the MSE values the script is implemented using multiprocessing.
-The script automatically uses the maximum number of CPUs available.
-To change the number of kernels the script can be run by:
+The script automatically uses the maximum number of CPUs available. <br>
+To change the number of kernels the script can be run by: <br>
 ``python3 dose_search.py -id subjectID -cpu numberOfKernels``